cmaxwellau/dynamodb_tasks/README.md

 # dynamodb_tasks
-This is a tool for exporting and importing table data and schemas from DynamoDB
+This is a tool for exporting and importing table data and schemas from DynamoDB.
-## Installation
-* Git clone repository / unzip compressed file
-* $ npm install

 ## Usage
 ```